justinmcho/LaTex_Resume/README.md

 ###### [Name of Person that Resume 3 is about]
 * 5 sentence summary describing the person from Resume 3.
 * Jobs interested in: [List 3 job titles that this person is looking for.
 Be relevant and creative!]

-###### [(If you have a 4th team member, otherwise delete this entire section) Name of Person that Resume 4 is about]
-* 5 sentence summary describing the person from Resume 4.
-* Jobs interested in: [List 3 job titles that this person is looking for.
-Be relevant and creative!]
-README.md
-Displaying README.md.